maltesie/gtdb-translate/README.md

 ```

 Metadata files must be uncompressed.
 After building, the bundle is scored
-against the metadata it came from and a report is printed; the command
+against the metadata it came from and a report is printed.
-exits non-zero if coverage or per-rank accuracy falls below the sanity
-thresholds.

 ### Arguments